IoannisPetridis/Ubiquitous-Wind-Tracking/README.md

 ##Contact info

-For information regarding the application and the use of the data, don't hesitate to contact me on mrjohnpetridis@gmail.com, Subject: "Ubiquitous-Wind-Tracking info"
+For information regarding the application and the use of the data, don't hesitate to contact me on mrjohnpetridis@gmail.com, Subject: "Ubiquitous Wind-Tracking info"

 ##Terms of Use